CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 ### Results

-In this lab I have implemented the scan (prefix-sum) and string compaction alogrithm in three different ways:
+In this lab I have implemented the scan (prefix-sum) and stream compaction alogrithm in three different ways:

 1. CPU sequential method
 2. GPU naive method, which parallelized the addition but has to iterate log(n) times.